 - Do not use creams or other medicines in the vagina.

 - Do not douche.
 (You should never douche.
 Douching can cause infections of the vagina or uterus.)

 - At your health care provider’s office, follow instructions for preparing for the vaginal exam.

 Organisms that are usually present in the vagina are there in the expected amounts.

 Eckert LO, Lentz GM.
-Infections of the lower genital tract: vulva, vagina, cervix, toxic shock syndrome, HIV infections.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Infections of the lower and upper genital tracts: vulva, vagina, cervix, toxic shock syndrome, HIV infections, endometritis, and salpingitis.
+In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 22.
+56th ed.
+Philadelphia, Pa: Mosby Elsevier Mosby; 2012:chap 23.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Redmond, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.